moddyz/RayTracingInOneWeekend/README.md

 ![Image](./src/7_dielectrics/output.png)

-Introduced Dieletrics as an assignable material for a glass and diamond like apperance.
+Introduced [Dieletric](https://moddyz.github.io/RayTracingInOneWeekend/classDielectric.html) as an assignable material for a glass and diamond like apperance.
 Dielectric materials have the potential to _refract_ an incident ray, by allowing it to penetrate through the surface but at the same time applying a direction offset.

 For rays which come at the surface at too steep of an angle (threshold based on the refractive indices), the dielectric surface will reflect the ray.